Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 #### Prerequisites

 <!---Neu-->
-If you want to use the *Age verification* feature, the attribute set assigned to the PIM product should contain an age rating attribute in which the required minimum age of a customer is specified.
+If you want to use the *Age rating* feature, the attribute set assigned to the PIM product should contain an age rating attribute in which the required minimum age of a customer is specified.
+For detailed information, see [Display age rating](../UserInterface/02a_GlobalSettings.md#display-age-rating)

 #### Procedure